Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 date = 2024-01-08
 +++

-These are notes taken in RPI's Physics 1150 class, relating to introductory classical dynamics - essentially, Newtonian mechanics.
-Make sure to read the [calculus series](@/calculus-series.md) first as these notes are calculus-heavy.
+This is a guide to the essentials of calculus-based physics and Newtonian mechanics, covering a variety of topics, including kinematics, dynamics, translational and rotational motion, gravity, and short introductions to fluid mechanics, special relativity, and thermodynamics.

 <!-- more -->

+This guide is adapted from notes taken in RPI's Physics 1150 course, taught by Professor [Gyorgy Korniss](https://faculty.rpi.edu/gyorgy-korniss), to whom I give my thanks.
+I should also mention that it is recommended to have the [calculus series](@/calculus-series.md) notes open at the same time while reading, as these notes are calculus-heavy.

 ## Dimensional analysis

+Before we even start doing any physics, it is important to mention a key tool in the physicist's toolbox: **dimensional analysis**.
 Dimensional analysis is a method of doing a "sanity check" for _numerical computations_ with units.
-That is, an equation only makes sense if the units check out.
+That is, an equation only makes sense if the units checks out.

-For instance, consider:
+For instance, consider the following equation, which gives an object's position $x$ as a function of its acceleration $a$ at time $t$:

 {% math() %}
 x(t) = \frac{1}{2} at^2
 {% end %}

 Does this make sense with dimensional analysis?
-Well, acceleration is in units of $ms^{-2}$ and time is in units of $s^2$, so multiplying them together and by 1/2 (a dimensionless value) gives units of $m$ (meters).
-And meters are a reasonable unit for a position $x(t)$.
+Well, acceleration is in units of $\pu{ms^{-2}}$ and time is in units of $\pu{s^2}$, so multiplying them together and by 1/2 (a dimensionless value) gives units of $m$ (meters).
+And meters are a reasonable unit for the position of an object.
+The units do look correct!
+And indeed, this equation is the correct equation for an object undergoing constant acceleration from rest.

 To keep track of dimensions, it is often more useful to use general dimensions for each term - $M$ for the mass dimension, $L$ for the length dimension, $T$ for the time dimension.
 So, plugging in this: